randeep-k11/system-design-HLD/Design-Shazam-Like-Application-with-Song-Identification/README.md

 ## _Traffic Estimation and Data Calculation_
 #### Assumptions and storage
-1. Assume that there are around 100 millions songs and size of per song is 5MB and its metadata is 1KB.
+1. Assume that there are around 100 million songs and the size of per song is 5MB and its metadata is 1KB.
    => 100M * 1KB = 100 * 10^6 * 1*10^3 = 100 * 10^9 = 100GB
 2. There is no need to store the songs as it could lead to additional storage as well as compliance concerns regarding the rights of the songs.
    Regarding the storage of the metadata, it will require around 100GB (1KB * 100 million songs) of storage.
-3. let's assume each song can produce 30 fingerprints of 64 bits each 30 fingerprints of 64 bits each = 30 * 64 = 1920 bits = 240 bytes
+3. let's assume each song can produce 30 fingerprints of 64 bits each Size of each fingerprint: 64 bits = 8 bytes
+   For 100 million songs:
+   Total fingerprints=100M * 30 =3 billion fingerprints
+   30 fingerprints of 8 bits each = 30 * 8 = 1920 bits = 240 bytes
-   => 100M * 24 bytes = 100 * 10^6 * 24 = 2400 * 10^6 = 2.4GB
+   => 100M * 240 bytes = 100 * 10^6 * 240 = 24 * 10^9 = 24GB
 4. QPS
-   * Let's assume that we have total of 100 million users.
+   * Let's assume that we have a total of 100 million users.
-   * DAU is 20% of total users and each user makes 10 requests per day.
+   * DAU is 20% of total users, and each user makes 10 requests per day.
    * Total requests per day = 20M * 10 = 20M * 10^1 = 200M
    * Total requests per second = 200M / (24 * 3600) = 200M / 86400 = 200M / 10^5 = 2000 QPS